 - Is an enterprise holding a “shell” business registration or having most of its main business operation outside Hong Kong eligible for applying TVP?

 An enterprise holding a “shell” business registration or having most of its main business operation outside Hong Kong will not be regarded as having substantive business operation in Hong Kong and hence is not eligible for applying TVP.

 - Another company of my partner has successfully applied for TVP.
 Can another project of our partnership apply for TVP as well?

-Related enterprises, i.e. enterprises registered as different business under the BRO but having the same individual(s) holding 30% or more ownership in such enterprises, would be treated as one single enterprise for the purpose of calculating the cumulative funding amount (i.e. subject to the cumulative funding ceiling of $200,000).
+Related enterprises, i.e. enterprises registered as different business under the BRO but having the same individual(s) holding 30% or more ownership in such enterprises (up to the ultimate level of natural person(s) if the enterprises are held by corporate shareholder(s)), would be treated as one single enterprise for the purpose of calculating the cumulative funding amount (i.e. subject to the cumulative funding ceiling of $200,000).
 Applicant enterprises are required to indicate in the application form as to whether any of their related enterprises have applied for or received funding support under TVP at the time of application.

 - Our company is going to launch an IT project and has been granted subsidies from other public funding.
 However, with the huge project size, we still need quite a large amount of funding.
 Can we apply for TVP as well?